HMS Agamemnon (1781): Legacy

-In March 1993 the wreck was located north of Gorriti Island in Maldonado Bay by sonar operator Crayton Fenn.
-Sonar used was a Klien 595 system. later in 1997 with the help of Mensun Bound have documented the remains and recovered a number of artefacts, including a seal bearing the name 'Nelson,' and one of Agamemnon's 24-pounder guns from her main gundeck.
+In March 1993, the wreck was located north of Gorriti Island in Maldonado, Uruguay Bay Punta del Este by sonar operator Crayton Fenn.
+Sonar used was a Klien 595 system.
+Later in 1997, with the help of Mensun Bound documented the remains and recovered several artefacts, including a seal bearing the name 'Nelson,' and one of Agamemnon's 24-pounder guns from her main gundeck.

-The historical novelist Patrick O'Brian selected Agamemnon as one of the ships on which Jack Aubrey served as lieutenant, before the events of Master and Commander, the first novel in his Aubrey–Maturin series.
-Agamemnon has also been the subject of at least two paintings by the British artist Geoff Hunt, a former president of the Royal Society of Marine Artists.
+The historical novelist Patrick O'Brian selected Agamemnon as one of the ships on which Jack Aubrey served as lieutenant before the events of Master and Commander, the first novel in his Aubrey–Maturin series.Agamemnon has also been the subject of paintings by the British artist Geoff Hunt, a former president of the Royal Society of Marine Artists.

-To mark the bicentenary of the Battle of Trafalgar, in 2005 the Woodland Trust planted 33 woods named after Royal Navy ships that fought in the battle: one each for the 27 ships of the line, and six others for the frigates and smaller support craft.
-Agamemnon wood was planted in November 2005 on the Beaulieu Estate in Hampshire, near Agamemnons birthplace, Buckler's Hard.
+To mark the bicentenary of the Battle of Trafalgar, in 2005, the Woodland Trust planted 33 woods named after Royal Navy ships that fought in the battle: one each for the 27 ships of the line and six others for the frigates and smaller support craft.
+Agamemnon wood was planted in November 2005 on the Beaulieu Estate in Hampshire, near where Agamemnon was constructed.